 Simple English Explanation:

 Let’s break this down into the relevant parts for fixing this assignment, and show you a reproducible example that you can put into your Rstudio console command after seeing our model question.
 The $ operator is one of R’s default methods, generally used to access the individual elements of data frame or list.
-For the sake of this article, the R language considers lists to be an recursive object – one which can be accessed through recursive programming methods.
-You have most likely attempted to apply the $ operator to a different data structure.
+For the sake of this article, the R language considers lists to be a recursive object – one which can be accessed through recursive programming methods.
+You have most likely attempted to apply the $ operator to a different value, argument, matrix, or dataframe.

-And as you can see, the R language doesn’t particularly like this turn of events, thus our lovely error message:
+And as you can see, the R language doesn’t particularly like this turn of events, thus our lovely user error message:

 R Error in x$ed : $ operator is invalid for atomic vectors